mtmotyka/workly-client/README.md

 ## Used technologies

+## Currently working functionalities
+- Register (at /register)
+- Login (at /login)
+- Add task (at / or /tasks-list)
+- View tasks (at /tasks-list)

 **Front-end:**
 - React.js
 - Tailwind CSS (first approach with this framework...
-Let's try) **Currently refactoring app for Tailwind because I started without this.**
+Let's try)

 **Back-end:**
+- Spring Boot
+- Postgres
+- Docker
+- JWT
-- Golang
+- AWS

 ## Getting Started with Create React App